Raised so far

 Taking place between 5-7th June in Normandy, France.
 This three-day package includes return transport from London, two-nights’ accommodation, all meals, including a pasta party the night before and full medical and event support.

 There is a 22-mile walk, 44-mile ultra-run and an 88-mile cycle event to choose from.
 Participants choose their distance and their fundraising option.
+Please note, the 88-mile cycle will be a guided ride.

 Option 1 (Minimum Sponsorship) - You pay a £150 registration fee and agree to raise a minimum £1000 sponsorship.